Laura-Bullek/Day-Planner/README.md

 ## Description
 The **Day-Planner** project is the fourth homework assignment of the March 2021 cohort from University of New Hampshire's full-stack coding bootcamp.

-Allowing us to use the skills covered in this week's course, this project was created to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+Allowing us to use the skills covered in this week's course, this project was created to build a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.

-This project also includes Bootstrap, uses of local storage, and CSS animation.
+This project also includes Moment.js, Bootstrap, uses of local storage, and jQuery.

 ## User Story
  -  AS AN employee with a busy schedule